asalfo/ImageThread/README.md

 8. Performance: The post must be visible within 2 seconds, and all the images must be complete loading within 5 seconds on a 10 Mbps Internet connection.
 9. Clicking the Export button produces a CSV file with a header row and two columns:
 (image) Title and Filename.
-Bonus points: Make it possible to export the Excel format as well.
-Bonus points: clicking the Export button produces a ZIP file with all images and the CSV file mentioned above.
+Clicking the Export button produces a ZIP file with all images and the CSV file mentioned above.
-10. Bonus points: The #posts and #views should update every 15 seconds without reloading the page.
+10. The #posts and #views should update every 15 seconds without reloading the page.